 The right ways to promote your channel

 Doing anything of this will be much better than a sub-for-sub:

 - Use tags that are related to the subject of your video

 - Leave meaningful comments on other channels so they start recognizing you.
-After a while interacting, send them an email and ask them if they’d like to collab.
+After a while interacting, send them an email and ask them if they’d like to collaborate.

-- Make your titles evoke curiosity and deliver with the content
+- Make your titles evoke curiosity and deliver the content you promised

 - Make your thumbnails attractive